ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 | Green | The slot is available. |
 | No colour | The slot is locked. |

 To enter a match, click on any one of them.
+Attempting to join an already full match will trigger an error.

 ### General options